tjhadwin/csci-246-spring2021/misc.md

 F. Boolean Algebra.
 Let $S$ be a set.
 Let $2^S$ denote the power set of $S$.
 Consider the two operations of union and intersection of sets in $2^S$.
 Prove that this forms a boolean algebra.
 Due: 29 March 2021. intersection.

+G. Anna's Practice Talk.
+Attend the PhD proposal practice talk of Anna Schenfisch on Tuesday, 6 April 15:00-16:30 (see link in discord).